Se Habla Español

 [BONUS QUESTION] If I DO need a personal injury lawyer, how do I choose the best?
 If you’ve decided that the best move for you and your case is to hire a personal injury attorney, how do you choose the best one?

 If you think you may need to make a personal injury claim, one of the most important decisions you will need to make is whether you need to hire a lawyer.
 First though, you’ll need to determine if you were even in a “personal injury” accident that entitles you to make a claim for financial compensation.
 If you weren’t in a personal injury accident, then you won’t need a personal injury lawyer.

 There are two factors that will determine whether or not you were in a personal injury accident:

-Under the law, you have the right to recover monetary compensation when you are injured as a result of someone else's negligent action or inaction – i.e. you were in a “personal injury” accident.
+Under the law, you have the right to recover monetary compensation when you are injured as a result of someone else's negligent action or inaction - that is what makes an accident a “personal injury” accident.
 You can obtain this compensation through an insurance settlement by filing an insurance claim, or you may have to file a lawsuit and obtain compensation in court.